ucsb-seclab/dr_checker/docs/postprocessing.md

 DR.CHECKER results post processing
 ===================
 ## Convert to source annotated jsons
-We provide a script that converts the DR.CHECKER jsons into jsons which are more readable.
+We provide a script that converts the DR.CHECKER jsons into source annotated jsons.
-The script to user is `helper_scripts/pp_scripts/pp_jsons.py`
+The script to use is `helper_scripts/pp_scripts/pp_jsons.py`

 ```
 python pp_jsons.py --help